collapsed-stacks/atheism/questions/2350/atheists-are-effectively-an-out-group-in-the-united-states-how-can-we-fix-that.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2011-01-19
 - score: 0

-<p>Lot of the phenomena you reference are most commonly associated with Existentialism.
+Lot of the phenomena you reference are most commonly associated with Existentialism.
 Rejection of the groupthink.
 Independence of thought.
-Add to that the whole "God is Dead" anti-theism commonly associated with Existentialism, and the comparison with mainstream atheism is pretty clear.</p>
+Add to that the whole "God is Dead" anti-theism commonly associated with Existentialism, and the comparison with mainstream atheism is pretty clear.

-<p>All those things being the case for most of us, it's hard to come up with a group of people who would be less likely to form a groupthink, or a more uniform group of iconoclastic assholes.
-The very idea of a group that purports to speak <em>for</em> me on my beliefs is abhorrent.
+All those things being the case for most of us, it's hard to come up with a group of people who would be less likely to form a groupthink, or a more uniform group of iconoclastic assholes.
+The very idea of a group that purports to speak *for* me on my beliefs is abhorrent.
 I don't believe in god.
-Any other belief you think you can attribute to me based on that one belief is very likely wrong.</p>
+Any other belief you think you can attribute to me based on that one belief is very likely wrong.

-<p>Seems highly unlikely that we'd ever compromise on our own opinions enough to form a group that would all pull in the same direction.
-Most atheist groups I've looked into have been wholly uninteresting to me.</p>
+Seems highly unlikely that we'd ever compromise on our own opinions enough to form a group that would all pull in the same direction.
+Most atheist groups I've looked into have been wholly uninteresting to me.